-E71 Man-Made Thing Subclass of: Superclass of: E30 Right

-E55 Type E73 Information Object

-Scope note: This class comprises non-material products of our minds, in order to allow for reasoning about their identity, circumstances of creation and historical implications.
+Subclass of: Superclass of: E71 Man-Made ThingE30 RightE41 AppellationE55 TypeE73 Information Object Scope note: This class comprises non-material products of our minds and information produced by humans with or without using technical devices that have become objects of a discourse about their identity, circumstances of creation and historical implications.
 Characteristically, instances of this class are created, invented or thought by someone, and then may be documented or communicated between persons.
-Instances of E28 Conceptual Object may be found on more than one particular carrier, such as papers, electronic signals, marks, audio media, paintings, photos, human memories, etc.

-They cannot be destroyed as long as they exist on at least one carrier or in memory.
+Instances of E28 Conceptual Object have the ability to exist on more than one particular carrier at the same time, such as papers, electronic signals, marks, audio media, paintings, photos, human memories, etc. They cannot be destroyed as long as they exist on at least one carrier or in memory.
 Their existence ends when the last carrier is lost.
 A greater distinction can be made between products having a clear identity, such as a specific text, or photographs, and the ideas and concepts shared and traded by groups of people.

-- Beethoven's "Ode an die Freude" (Ode to Joy), (E73) - the definition of "ontology" in the Oxford English Dictionary - the knowledge about the victory at Marathon carried by the famous runner
+Examples: Beethoven's "Ode an die Freude" (Ode to Joy), (E73) the definition of "ontology" in the Oxford English Dictionary the knowledge about the victory at Marathon carried by the famous runner Properties: P148 is identified by (identifies): E75 Conceptual Object Appellation